nicofasho/root_rideshare/README.md

 ## Next Steps
 - Proactively inform riders when changes have been made to their current commutes
 - When no ride matches have been found, display alternative selections for the user to choose from
-- Build password reset functionality
+- Allow users to reset their passwords
-- Build a separate employer admin dashboard that allows employers to see who of their coworkers are utilizing this employee benefit
+- Build a separate employer admin dashboard that helps employers see how many of their employees are utilizing this employee benefit